Maximilian I of Mexico: Rule

+Although Maximilian had been brought to power with the support of Mexican conservatives expecting he would reverse the reforms of Mexican liberals, codified in the Constitution of 1857, Maximilian and Napoleon III did not want hardline Mexicans to control the regime.
+Napoleon III had a confidential policy known to his military commander François Achille Bazaine to marginalize the conservatives and create a moderate monarchy with wide support.
+Maximilian was in agreement and sought to establish a regime that included liberals.
 In the summer of 1864 Maximilian declared a political amnesty for all liberals wishing to join the Empire.
-His conciliatory efforts eventually won over some moderate liberals such as José Fernando Ramírez, José María Lacunza, Manuel Orozco y Berra, and Santiago Vidaurri, a former ally of Juárez.
+His conciliatory efforts eventually won over some moderate liberals such as José Fernando Ramírez, José María Lacunza, Manuel Orozco y Berra, and northern strongman Santiago Vidaurri, a former ally of Juárez.

 Maximilian's lack of understanding of the political situation on the ground in Mexico is seen in his offer to Juárez of amnesty and the post of prime minister.
 Juárez refused and continued to assert his role as the legitimate head of the Mexican state, despite being forced to decamp from the capital to Mexico's north.
 He never left Mexico's national territory, continuing to be recognized by the U.S. government.
-His presence denied Maximilian assertion of legitimacy as ruler.
+Juárez had appointed Matías Romero as minister plenipotentiary to the U.S. government, an effective advocate for the Mexican republic even as the U.S. was embroiled in its civil war.
+Juárez's continued presence in Mexico denied Maximilian assertion of legitimacy as ruler.

+A major aspect of liberalism in Mexico was the curtailment of the power and privileges of the ideologically conservative Catholic Church, including the forced sale of Church-owned property and freedom of religion, removing Catholicism as the sole religion of the nation.
+The papal nuncio, Pier Francesco Meglia, arrived in Mexico in December 1864, and informed Maximilian that the liberal laws were to be reversed, Church property was to be returned and religious toleration rescinded and Catholicism as the sole religion reinstated.
+Maximilian refused, decreeing freedom of worship and confirmed the sale of Church property, as well as other liberal reforms.
+The pope's representative wrote to Maximilian, saying that the Church had supported the establishment of the empire, but now threatened that it would no longer do so if the regime were "ungodly."
+Maximilian's alienation of the high clergy was in line with his liberal views, but it removed a major pillar of conservative support for the empire.